frederic-perez/AmE-dictionary/data/dictionary.md

 __actuary__ _n_ :three: (actuaries) A person who compiles and analyses statistics and uses them to calculate insurance risks and premiums. _The actuaries for the Center for Medicare credited the law for some of the reduced increases in costs._
 __actuate__ _v_ To motivate or incite into action. _Syn_ incite, motivate, prompt, propel, move
 __acuity__ _n_ :four: /əˈkjuːɪtɪ/ Sharpness; acuteness; keenness. _Acuity of mind._ _Visual acuity._ :es: agudeza
-__acumen__ _n_ :five::reminder_ribbon: acumen/acute/agudo [:scroll: from Latin, ‘sharpness, point’, from acuere ‘sharpen’; acute] The ability to make good judgments and take quick decisions. _Syn_ astuteness, awareness, shrewdness _She hides a shrewd business acumen._ :es: agudeza
+__acumen__ _n_ :six::reminder_ribbon: acumen/acute/agudo /AK-yoo-mun/ [:scroll: from Latin, ‘sharpness, point’, from acuere ‘sharpen’; acute] The ability to make good judgments and take quick decisions. _Acumen_ refers to keenness and depth of perception, discernment, or discrimination—in other words, the ability to think clearly and make good decisions, especially in practical matters. _Syn_ astuteness, awareness, shrewdness _She hides a shrewd business acumen._ :es: agudeza
 __acupunture__ _n_ :pencil2:
 __acute__ _adj_
 __ad hoc<sup>1</sup>__ _adv_ :three: For the specific purpose, case, or situation at hand and for no other: _a committee formed ad hoc to address the issue of salaries._